-Given the expanding workload of faculty (Jacobs & Winslow, 2004; Link, Swann, & Bozeman, 2008), it is important to account for activities that might constrain the amount of time faculty have to work with undergraduates on research.
-Prior research has suggested that faculty who spend more time teaching may have less time to devote to research and may also have less time to provide the mentorship and oversight necessary to work with undergraduates on research projects (Fairweather, 2002; Schuster & Finkelstein, 2006).
+Given the expanding workload of faculty (Jacobs and Winslow 2004; Link et al. 2008), it is important to account for activities that might constrain the amount of time faculty have to work with undergraduates on research.
+Prior research has suggested that faculty who spend more time teaching may have less time to devote to research and may also have less time to provide the mentorship and oversight necessary to work with undergraduates on research projects (Fairweather 2002; Schuster and Finkelstein 2006).
 Therefore, we accounted for a host of scholarly and teaching activities in blocks four, five and six.
 Block four focuses on teaching activities, such as teaching an honors course, an interdisciplinary course, a course exclusively on the Internet, or a first-year seminar.
 In this block, we also controlled for the number of graduate courses that faculty taught and the hours per week faculty were scheduled to teach during the term in which they completed the survey.
-Block five controls for scholarly activities other than teaching, like the amount of time faculty spend on research each week, the extent to which faculty mentor new faculty at their institution and whether they advised student groups involved with volunteer work.
-Mentoring new faculty and advising student groups served as proxies for faculty members' commitment to mentorship in their work (McManus & Russell, 1997; Organ & Ryan, 1995); we hypothesized that such a commitment may translate into an increased likelihood of mentoring undergraduate students through engaging them in research opportunities.
+Block five controls for scholarly activities other than teaching, like the amount of time faculty